Running for Weight Loss - Injured...

 The injury seems consistent with an ankle sprain -- so I have been resting it and for the last week (no running) and I think I will rest it one more until the pain is totally gone.

 But I don't want to give up on running.
-I am worried that I am too heavy run right now or maybe I was running too hard (6.4 mph)for a beginner.
+I am worried that I am too heavy to run right now or maybe I was running too hard (6.4 mph)for a beginner.

 How long should I wait before returning to running?
 Should I get an ankle brace?
 Any advice for avoiding further injuries?